Automation Testing Basics

 Define Scope of Automation:

-The Scope of automation is nothing, but an area of the application under test will be automated.
+The Scope of automation is the functionalities of the application which are to be tested by the automation tool.

 The following points help to determine the scope: